lfurtkevicova/gislab-my-notes/docs/general/about.rst

 Virtual mode can be used for any operating system.
 Original operating system and GIS.lab will be **available**.
-On the other hand, physical mode represents best performance, but original operating system is **temporary lost**.
+On the other hand, physical mode represents best performance but original operating system is **temporary lost**.

 .. _physical-or-virtual-mode: